What Is Credit Card Churning?

 As exciting as it may sound to earn bonus after bonus for almost free, there are some things to watch out for when you're churning credit cards.

-You're preparing for a major loan soon.
 You may not want to churn credit cards (or at least put your churning on hold temporarily) if you're preparing for a mortgage or another major loan application in the 18 to 24 months.
-The number inquiries and newly opened accounts can affect your credit score and make it harder to get approved for new accounts - even if you've been on time with all your payments.
+The number of inquiries and newly opened accounts can affect your credit score and make it harder to get approved for new accounts—even if you've been on time with all your payments.

-You don't spend enough money each month to meet the spending requirement.
-You may have to spend several thousand dollars in purchases in just a few months to meet the spending requirements.
-If your current spending isn't high enough to meet the spending requirements, churning might not be fore you.
+You may have to spend several thousand dollars on purchases in just a few months to meet the spending requirements.
+If your current spending isn't high enough to meet the spending requirements, churning might not be for you.
 Increasing your spending just to earn bonuses puts you at risk of creating bigger balances than you can afford to repay.

-You've never had a credit card.
 Credit card churning is not for the inexperienced.
 You should have solid experience using a credit card and paying your balance in full each month before getting into credit card churning.
-It's too easy to get into trouble and once your credit card is damaged, it's difficult to repair it.
+It's too easy to get into trouble and once your credit score is damaged, it's difficult to repair it.